intershop/intershop-pwa/docs/customizations.md

 > Keep modifications on existing files as minimal as possible!

 It can be tempting to always modify existing templates, component and style files inline when doing customization.
-However, when merging incoming upgrades the number of merge conflicts can possibly be big.
+However, when merging incoming upgrades the number of merge conflicts can possibly be large.
 So if you want to upgrade to new PWA versions later, stick to the following recommendations.

 ## Start Customization

-To start customizing **set a prefix** for your custom components with the script `node schematics/customization <prefix>`.
+To start customizing, **set a prefix** for your custom components with the script `node schematics/customization <prefix>`.
 After that we recommend to additionally use the prefix in every component to further help identifying customized components.

 ```bash
 $ node schematics/customization custom